Orphan Drug Designation FAQ

 At Only Orphans Cote, we are committed to supporting biotech and pharmaceutical companies as they develop orphan drugs for patients with rare diseases.
 These FAQs are intended to respond to some of the questions that we receive at biotech conferences and meetings with potential clients.

-For additional questions, pls contact : abigail@onlyorphanscote.com and tina@onlyorphanscote.com
+For additional questions, please contact : tina@onlyorphanscote.com and eric@onlyorphanscote.com

 Orphan designation is typically the very first interaction that a biotech company developing a drug for a rare disease will have with FDA or EMA.